-After the measurement set is revised post public comment period, the Work Group votes to approve a finalized version.
+After the measurement set is revised post public comment period, the work group votes to approve a finalized version.
 A simple majority is required for approval.
-The measurement set, the comments, the response to those comments, and changes to the measurement set are submitted to QMS for review and approval (simple majority); facilitators who were non-voting members of the Work Group can and are encouraged to vote at the QMS approval stage.
-If approved by QMS, the measurement set goes to the Quality Committee and the
+The measurement set, the comments, the response to those comments, and changes to the measurement set are submitted to QMS for review and approval by a simple majority vote; facilitators who were non-voting members of the work group can and are encouraged to vote at the QMS approval stage.
+If approved by QMS, the measurement set goes to the

-AANI Board of Directors for approval.
-If not approved by QMS, Quality Committee, or AANI Board, the measurement set will be returned to the Work Group for further action that may include modification or termination of further development.
+Quality Committee and the AANI Board of Directors for approval.
+If not approved by QMS, Quality Committee, or AANI Board, the measurement set will be returned to the work group for further action that may include modification, adjudication, or termination of further development of select measures in the measurement set.
 If a measurement set is developed in partnership with another organization, simultaneous Board of Director approval is sought.
 Upon approval from the AANI Board, the measurement set is final.